- Glowforge Models

 Laser-compatible materials from other suppliers

 Other suppliers like Inventables.com sell material that they indicate is laser-compatible.
 If you are uncertain, ask the supplier if the material may be processed safely with a CO2 laser.

 What if I’m not certain whether my materials are laser-compatible?

 If you aren’t completely sure that your material is laser-compatible, do not put it in the Glowforge unit.

 - Some materials look similar to laser-compatible materials, but are different.
-For example, vinyl and fiberglass can be mistaken for laser-compatible materials but emit harmful smoke and fumes.
+For example, vinyl can be mistaken for some laser-compatible materials but emits harmful smoke and fumes.

 - Materials may have contaminants, coatings, or additives that are not laser-compatible.
 For example, certain plywood glues, inks, adhesives, dyes, and paints may not be laser-compatible.